How To Live A Spirit-Filled Life?

 - Thank God every day for being alive; approximately 151,600 people die every day.

-- Make it your habit to start each day with a prayer as soon as you wake up — this will to yourself that God is the number one priority in your life.
+- Make it your habit to start each day with a prayer as soon as you wake up — this will remind you that God is the number one priority in your life.

 - Develop an appetite to serve others; this is the fastest way to elevate your own life.
 (Matthew 20:26)

 - If you are struggling with an addiction that harms your relationship with God, entirely remove the object of your obsession from your life.

 When you struggle to forgive someone, read Matthew 18:23-35, and it should give you a new outlook on why it’s beneficial to give.

-- Don’t panic when you don’t see changes overnight, continue to sow in God, and in due season, you will be rewarded.
+- Don’t panic when you don’t see changes overnight, continue to sow in God, and you will be rewarded in due season.
 (Psalm 1:3)

 - Work hard so that you can become fruitful in what God has called you to do; this will prevent you from coveting or being jealous of others who were diligent enough to succeed in their calling.
 (Colossians 3:23)

 - If you struggle with praying, make it a habit to time yourself in prayer, starting from five minutes a day to 10 minutes until you can pray for a half hour or even more.

 - Download uplifting worship songs to your phone or iPod to help pick you up when you find yourself feeling down.